-Confirming the Applicant's control over the requested FQDN by confirming one of the following under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port:
+SSL.com shall confirm the Applicant's control over the FQDN by confirming one of the following under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port:

-The presence of Required Website Content contained in the content of a file or on a web page in the form of a meta tag.
-The entire Required Website Content MUST NOT appear in the request used to retrieve the file or web page, or

-The presence of the Request Token or Request Value contained in the content of a file or on a webpage in the form of a meta tag where the Request Token or Random Value MUST NOT appear in the request.
+- 1. The presence of Required Website Content contained in the content of a file.
+The entire Required Website Content MUST NOT appear in the request used to retrieve the file or web page, or - 2.
+The presence of the Request Token or Random Value contained in the content of a file where the Request Token or Random Value MUST NOT appear in the request.

-If a Random Value is used, SSL.com or Delegated Third Party SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after the longer of (i) 30 days or (ii) if the Applicant submitted the certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in Section 3.3.1 of this CP/CPS or Section 11.14.3 of the CA/Browser Forum EV Guidelines).
+If a Random Value is used, SSL.com SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after the longer of (i) 30 days or (ii) if the Applicant submitted the certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in Section 4.2.1 of this CP/CPS or Section 11.14.3 of the CA/Browser Forum EV Guidelines).